-There is oftentimes an ideal scenario or goal for what is known as "jobs-housing balance" where people are able to live and work without close proximity, thus reducing the burden of transportation costs and time spent commuting.
-This is not easily attainable as the regional nature of jobs, housing, and household factors mean people often rely on jobs outside their city of residence.
+There is oftentimes an ideal scenario or goal for what is known as "jobs-housing balance" where people are able to live and work within close proximity, thus reducing the burden of transportation costs and time spent commuting.
+This is not easily attainable, as the regional nature of jobs, housing, and household factors means people often rely on incomes from jobs outside their city of residence.
 This is particularly true for non-central cities that tend to rely more heavily on the employment hubs in a central city like Boise.

-Figure 2-14 below shows data on where low income residents making \$1250 a month or less live and work.
-This can be considered a measure of being able to retain low wage workers in low wage jobs within a city.
-Given it is the central city, Boise has 60.0% of its low-wage residents also working in Boise while 40.0% of its low-wage workers have to leave the city for employment.
-Meridian retains 28.1% of its low-wage workers in jobs within the city while more than 70% still have to leave the city to find employment.
+Figure 2-14 below shows data on the living and working locations of low-income residents making \$1,250 a month or less.
+This can be considered a measure of retention of low wage workers in low wage jobs within a city.
+Given it is the centrality, 60.0% of low-wage Boise residents also work in the city, while 40.0% of its low-wage workers have to leave the city for employment.
+Meridian retains 28.1% of its low-wage workers in jobs within the city, while more than 70% have to leave the city to find employment.
 Nampa has similar rates as Meridian.

-Caldwell's low wage residents are the most reliant on low wage jobs outside the city, with 4 out of 5 having to commute elsewhere for employment.
+Caldwell's low wage residents are the most reliant on low wage jobs outside the city, with 4 out of 5 residents having to commute elsewhere for employment.

-When this data is examined in combination with the data in Figure 2-17 on page 17 showing housing and transportation costs, it is easy to see why transportation costs are higher in Caldwell, Meridian, and Nampa than they are in Boise.
+When this data is examined in combination with the data showing housing and transportation costs (Figure 2-17 on page 17), it is easy to see why transportation costs are higher in Caldwell, Meridian, and Nampa than they are in Boise.

-On the low wage end of the employment spectrum in the region, these increased transportation costs often come in the form of reliance on automobile travel instead of the public transit reliance seen in larger metropolitan areas.
+On the low wage end of the employment spectrum in the region, these increased transportation costs often manifest in a reliance on automobile travel, as opposed to public transit reliance seen in larger metropolitan areas.
 This is due to a variety of factors, including minimal or no public transportation service for many areas of Caldwell, Nampa, and Meridian, as well as dispersed low wage job centers along commercial corridors that are difficult to serve via transit under any funding or service scenario.